 Arcadia’s Business programs are designed to prepare you for further study at the graduate level.
 Arcadia offers a Master of Business Administration (MBA) with a Global Perspective.
 The program, which couples academic coursework with leading industry technology, includes two international experiences.
 It is recommended that students have two years of work experience to take part in the program.
 Students with exceptional undergraduate records with less work experience may be considered.
 Arcadia alumni are invited to enter this degree program once they have gained experience in the field.

 Arcadia University offers many opportunities to take business courses at some of the world's top universities, spending a semester or even a summer studying abroad.
 Even if you are in the Accelerated program, it is possible to do an internship abroad with proper approvals.
 If you are unable to do a long-term study abroad, there are numerous one-week study opportunities in our Global Field Studies general courses.
 With prior approval, courses taken at international universities can be transferred to Arcadia to fulfill Undergraduate Curriculum, including major, requirements.

-Since it is important that students plan ahead for study abroad, you should be familiar with the timeline to study abroad, and consult with your advisers as early as possible to make your intentions known to the School of Global Business and the Office of Study Away.
+Since it is important that students plan ahead for study abroad, you should be familiar with the timeline to study abroad, and consult with your advisers as early as possible to make your intentions known to the School of Global Business and the Office of Global Engagement.